FC Petrolul Ploiești: Support

-Petrolul Ploiești has a large and steady fan base in Prahova County and its attachment to the team is renowned in Romania, in spite of the ups and downs.
+Petrolul Ploiești has a large fan base in Prahova County and attachment to the team is common in Romania.

 The biggest ultras group is called Lupii Galbeni ("the Yellow Wolves") since 1996, and there are two stands with groups like Peluza Latină ("The Latin Stand"), with subgroups like Knot04, United or Maniacs, and the Peluza 1 Ilie Oană ("Peluza 1 Ilie Oană stand") with subgroups like Hooligans, Young Hooligans, Contrasens, Lethalgang or Zona Vest.
 Other supporter associations, such as Liga Suporterilor Constantin Tabarcea (LSCT), Asociația Diaspora Galben Albastră (ADGA), T2 or Young Wolves are located in the Second Stand of the stadium.
 Before and during matches, they sing the club's chant, whose lyrics were written by George Nicolescu.

 Petrolul Ploiești fans have recently established close friendships with the supporters of fellow league club Oțelul Galați, as well as with the ones of foreign clubs Vitesse, Salernitana, and Genk.

 Rivalries

 Petrolul Ploiești's traditional rival is Rapid București.
 They faced for the first time on 11 November 1931, when Juventus București tied CFR București 3–3 at home, on the Stadionul Romcomit, and have maintained a strong rivalry despite long periods of not meeting when one or the other were playing in the second division.
 In the 1965–66 season, Petrolul won the Liga I while Rapid finished second.
 The following year, Rapid won its first national title after a match played on the old Ilie Oană Stadium; these events are believed to have ignited the rivalry further.
 Due to the fact that this rivalry is the oldest for Romanian teams still active, it entered into the collective consciousness as the Primvs derby (Latin for "first" or "foremost").

 Petrolul maintained a milder rivalry with the defunct Astra Giurgiu, its former local enemy.
 Astra promoted for the first time to the Liga I in 1998 and played in Ploiești until September 2012, when it was moved to Giurgiu.
 Even after relocation, the rivalry continued between the governances of the clubs, until Astra folded in October 2022.

 Petrolul fans also hold grudges against the other historically prosperous Bucharest teams, namely FCSB, Dinamo, and CSA Steaua.
 They sometimes chant against them even outside of direct matches.